American Government

 - The 27 Amendments to the Constitution

-- Investigation: Till We Have Suffrage: The Amendment, Part 1
+- Investigation: Passing the 19th Amendment, Part 1

-- Investigation: Till We Have Suffrage: The Amendment, Part 2
+- Investigation: Passing the 19th Amendment, Part 2

 - The Advantages and Disadvantages of the Amendment Process